 Extra-curricular Ski Events

 There are many extra-curricular ski events throughout the winter and it is totally optional whether your family participates or not, but we encourage everyone to try a variety of events!
 For beginner skiers, the ski to decorate cookies with Santa, the Ski Rodeo, possibly the Race of the Methow and definitely Hanz’s Big adventure are all good options.
 If you think your child would like to travel to a race, try one locally and then talk to Leslie or your child’s coach about how to go about coming to an out of town event.
+The regional Washington Cup races are great introductory races for kids, and mostly very inexpensive or free.
+The schedule for the winter can be found on this website under junior race events/schedule.
 If you think your family would like to go ski at Silver Star BC over Thanksgiving, there will be a large MVNT contingent and Leslie can help direct you if you would like to connect with others up there.

 If your child does decide to participate in a race, let the coach know so we will know to expect them at the race or time trial and can help them prepare based on what event they might be doing.
 Spectators are always welcome, though we discourage walking on the trails so come on your skis!
 Keep an eye out for racers and move out of their way but please feel free to encourage all the racers (say things like “way to go!” “keep it up!”).
 Noise is encouraged!
 The goal is always to have each athlete do their individual best and have fun in the process.